 Clippers give you more control (and fewer nightmares of accidentally butchering your beard) than scissors.
 Modern electric beard trimmers even come with digital controls that let you select the exact length you would like.

 - Comb your beard before you begin your trim.
 Unlike scissors, clippers allow you to define your beard boundaries and fade your neckline.
 If you opt for a defined cheek line, use a razor or the shortest setting on your clippers to shave this part of your face first.
 This will give you a better idea of the shape of your beard.

 - Depending on how quickly your mo’ grows, you may not need to trim it at all.
-Keep in mind that a tidy moustache should not grow all the way over your top lip.
-Have a look at our guide to growing an epic moustache for some mospiration.
+Keep in mind that a tidy mustache should not grow all the way over your top lip.
+Have a look at our guide to growing an epic mustache for some inspiration.

 How to Maintain The Same Beard Length

 If you’ve decided that you’ve reached peak beard, you will want to begin maintaining the same length.
 This is most easily achieved with an adjustable beard trimmer.
 Finding the right length for your perpetually-perfect beard is a matter of trial and error.
 Try to remember what you did to perfectly trim your beard, and use those clipper settings to re-create it.
 Once you have perfected your trim, it’s simply a matter of regularly trimming throughout the week to fool people into believing your care-free look comes naturally.

 A short beard is just that, a short beard, not stubble.
 In many workplaces, it’s the difference between being allowed facial hair or being reminded to shave.
 A short, unkempt beard will stand out far more than its longer brothers.
 Pay attention to the shape of your face; this will define the form of a short beard.
 Follow the jawline, and make sure that your beard hugs your face without hiding it.
 Short beards complement the rest of your face, but should not be its defining feature.